(WWLP) – Brian joined the 22News Storm Team in September of 1996. He can be seen on 22News each weeknight starting at 5pm.

 Brian has a Bachelor’s degree in Television Radio Film Management from Syracuse University.
 In addition he holds a certificate in Broadcast Meteorology from Mississippi State University.
-He also has earned the National Weather Association Broadcast Seal of Approval.

 During his time at 22News, Brian has been recognized numerous times for his forecasting efforts.
 In 2013, Brian was the recipient of the National Weather Association’s Broadcaster of the Year Award.
 In 2000, 2007, and 2012, Brian, along with the 22News Storm Team, was awarded the Massachusetts & Rhode Island Associated Press award for best weathercast.
 The 22News Storm Team was also presented an American Red Cross of Pioneer Valley’s Hometown Heroes Award for their forecasting and continuous coverage on the day of the June 1, 2011 tornadoes which many viewers have credited for saving their lives.